TERM LIFE INSURANCE AFTER A HEART ATTACK – IS IT EVEN POSSIBLE?

 A name is just a name.
 Table rated, high risk, substandard life insurance, “a rated policy” just refers to a life insurance plan that will cost more than standard.
 This is all factored into your rate, and we account for it in your quotes.
 It doesn’t mean that you are a substandard person.

-It just means that for a client who has your similar health profile, life insurance may cost a little bit more.
+It just means that for a client who has a similar health profile, life insurance may cost a little bit more.
 The actuarial eggheads place you a little higher on the risk mortality chart and charge a little bit more per month to cover that risk.

 Wait a doggone minute – my doctor says I’m in excellent health.
 Why do I pay more for life insurance?